 - Open your MS Access application and click the Blank desktop database option.

-- Browse and select the database file from where you want to import macros into the current database.
+- You can browse and select the database file from where macros needs to be imported into the current database.

 - Click OK.